midl-xyz/midl-js/apps/docs/midl/guides/deploy-contract.md

 ## Deploy the Contract

 ::: warning
 Make sure you have Bitcoin on Regtest.
-You can claim some at the [faucet](https://faucet.midl.xyz) or by contacting us directly on [Discord](https://discord.com/invite/midl).
+You can claim some at the [faucet](https://faucet.regtest.midl.xyz/) or by contacting us directly on [Discord](https://discord.com/invite/midl) and [telagram](t.me/midl_xyz) .
 To get your Bitcoin account address, you can run the following command:

 ```bash
 pnpm hardhat midl:address